sylvinho81/nyc_yellow_taxi_trips/README.md

 - I decided to choose JSON format output for the API because it is lightweight data-interchange format that is easy for humans to read and easy for third party services to parse.
-- If I would decide to store physically the data in Clickhouse or a similar datawarehouse I would probably store some extra columns apart from the measure trip distance to be able to give to the client the same report by grouped by vendor_id or location (in which the taximeter was engaged or where it was disengaged).
+- If I would decide to store physically the data in Clickhouse or a similar datawarehouse I would probably store some extra columns apart from the measure trip distance to be able to give to the client the same report grouped by vendor_id or location (in which the taximeter was engaged or where it was disengaged).
-- Probably I would partition the parquet files in MinIO and Clickhouse fact table by year month day extracted from tpep_pickup_datetime
+- Probably I would partition the parquet files in MinIO by year month day (extracted from tpep_pickup_datetime) and Clickhouse fact table by toYYYYMM(tpep_pickup_datetime).
+By doing this queries that filter by date range can efficiently access only the relevant partitions, reducing the amount of data scanned.

 ### Solution and tech stack: